run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 *   The project team is the owner of specific hardware which was acquired with a specialized budget.
 *   We want to direct build/interactive workloads to work on weaker hardware and direct longer training/unattended workloads to faster nodes.

-#### The difference between `node pools` and `affinities`
+#### The difference between Node Pools and Affinities

-Node pools represent an independent schduling domain per Project, therefore are completly segragated from each other.
+Node pools represent an independent scheduling domain per Project, therefore are completely segregated from each other.
 To use a specific node pool (or node pools), any workload must specify the node pool(s) it would like to use.
-While for affinites, workloads that ask for a specific affinity will only be scheduled to nodes marked with that affinity, while workloads that did not specify any affinity might be schduled as well to those nodes with an affinity.
-Therefore the schduler cannot guarantee quota for node affinities, only to node pools.
+While for affinities, workloads that ask for a specific affinity will only be scheduled to nodes marked with that affinity, while workloads that did not specify any affinity might be scheduled as well to those nodes with an affinity.
+Therefore the scheduler cannot guarantee quota for node affinities, only to node pools.

 Note that using node pools and affinities narrows down the scope of nodes a specific project is eligible to use.
 It, therefore, reduces the odds of a specific workload under that Project getting scheduled.
 In some cases, this may reduce the overall system utilization.